 - C. DOWNTOWN SIDEWALKS AND STATION PLATFORMS: The bare surface target for all downtown business district sidewalks and train station platforms (Main St. and Fairview Ave.) is within eight (8) hours after the storm's completion.
 When storm events occur during business hours, clearing operations may be slower due to a high number of pedestrians and vehicular traffic.
-Metra is responsible for clearing the train station platform at the Belmont Road station. - D. CIVIC CENTER: The Building Services Department applies granular deicing material on sidewalks and stairways at the Civic Center site.
-Plowing of the Police Department parking area shall be coordinated between the Police Sergeant and Public Works Snow Supervisors on duty as several Police vehicles need to be relocated prior to the Police parking being plowed.
-This area may be plowed with the assistance of Building Services personnel weekdays between 7:00 a.m. and Midnight.
+Metra is responsible for clearing the train station platform at the Belmont Road station. - D. CIVIC CENTER: Plowing of the Police Department parking area shall be coordinated between the Police Sergeant and Public Works Snow Supervisors on duty as several Police vehicles need to be relocated prior to the Police parking being plowed.
 Of historical note, the area of most concern is the driving lanes in the lower Police Department parking area.
 Plow drivers assigned to this plow route shall make a pass through the driving lanes while clearing Priority 1 roadways to salt and plow until a complete plowing can be scheduled. - E. FIRE STATIONS: Parking lots for Fire Stations 1, 2, 3 and 5 shall be completely plowed in conjunction with Priority 3 roadways.
 Plow drivers whose routes include these station sites shall plow a travel lane while clearing Priority 1 roadways. - F. PARKING LOTS/DECK: All Village parking lots and the downtown parking deck will be plowed during the first available night shift following a storm event.
-Operations may be adjusted if the storm cleanup occurs on a weekend or holiday.
+Operations may be adjusted if the storm cleanup occurs on a weekend or holiday. - G. WINDROWS AND LARGE SNOW PILES: All windrows and large piles of snow in parking lots and the downtown parking deck will be removed beginning with the first available night shift following a storm.
+This process may require several nights.

-- G. WINDROWS AND LARGE SNOW PILES: All windrows and large piles of snow in parking lots and the downtown parking deck will be removed beginning with the first available night shift following a storm.
-This process may require several nights. - H. SCHOOL CROSSWALKS WITH CROSSING GUARDS: In recognition of difficulties experienced following heavy snowfalls, the Village will assist with clearing school crossings when snowfalls are greater than four (4) inches in depth.
+H. SCHOOL CROSSWALKS WITH CROSSING GUARDS: In recognition of difficulties experienced following heavy snowfalls, the Village will assist with clearing school crossings when snowfalls are greater than four (4) inches in depth.
 This assistance becomes available as Public Works personnel and equipment finish clearing public streets, Village parking lots and downtown business district sidewalk areas.